genesiscommunitysuccess/docs/docs/02_database/07_types-of-api/02_blocking.md

 }
 ```

-Please note that while this is more memory efficient, the database connection will be kept open until the stream
+While this is more memory-efficient, the database connection will be kept open until the stream is closed.
-is closed.
 As in the above example, always close the stream.
-Not closing these streams will lead to your application
-running out of database connections.
+Not closing these streams will lead to your application running out of database connections.